neenreva/sunnyside-agency-landing-page-main/README.md

 ### What I learned

-Still learning the little quirks to dynanically switching image sources.
+Still learning the little quirks to dynamically switching image sources.
 And surprised how complicated it can get.

 HTML with the srcset attribute: